mccoolsa/racecards/README.md

 Derived using git, https://github.com/joenano/rpscrape

-Script built using Python VSCode - more features to be added - live odds, update daily, etc..
+Script built using Python VSCode - more features to be added - live odds, update daily, speed ratings, etc..